 - 1.1 The third road investment strategy covers the period April 2025 to March 2030 (road period 3).
 RIS3 will set out the investment and performance requirements that National Highways (formerly Highways England) must deliver during the next road period and the Statement of Funds Available (SoFA) to achieve this.
 In turn, National Highways is required to develop detailed plans that demonstrate how it will meet the government's requirements.
 ORR has an important role in the development of RIS3.
 We will provide advice to government at key stages during the process and we are responsible for undertaking an assessment of National Highways' plans. - 1.2 This document describes our approach to executing our duties in the RIS3 development process.
 It sets out how we will conduct our activities and the methods and evidence we intend to use to undertake our assessments.
 We also set out our expectations of the process more generally.
-In formulating our approach, we have considered aspects of the process that worked well, and less well, during the development of RIS2. - 1.3 We want to provide stakeholders with an opportunity to influence the approach we take to the RIS3 development process.
-Details on how you can provide feedback on this document are provided in Section 4.
+In formulating our approach, we have considered aspects of the process that worked well, and less well, during the development of RIS2. - 1.3 During the winter of 2021-22 we undertook a consultation on a draft version of this document.
+We carefully considered all the views expressed to us before finalising our approach.